 One way or another––because of our environment, our genetic makeup, or any number of factors––many of us have managed to “get hooked on” a substance or a terrible habit or both.
 Addiction-related problems are on an epidemic level.
-Opioids are the most recently publicized but there’s no shortage of others to go around
+Opioids are the most recently publicized but there’s no shortage of others to go around.

-Our health, our finances, our families and all that we hold precious are at risk.
+When all is said and done, our health, our finances, our families and all that we hold precious are at risk.
 As a group we cause immense damage to our communities and the nation––financially and emotionally.
 We overload the systems of health and safety, and overcrowd jails and prisons.

 And the fact is that there is no adequate therapy for the masses of addicted people, including youth, the elderly, and veterans suffering from the stress of war.
 The good news is that we can learn from our many falls, be cured of our suffering, and go on to have productive and meaningful lives.

 But most people are unaware of the numerous options we now have available.
 Often our cure involves a combination of therapies.